Alert-based event archiver with Cloud Monitoring and Pub/Sub

 These environment variables are used throughout the project:

 export FULL_PROJECT=$(gcloud config list project --format "value(core.project)") export PROJECT_ID="$(echo $FULL_PROJECT | cut -f2 -d ':')"

 This is the bucket into which we archive data from Pub/Sub:

 Create Pub/Sub resources

 gcloud pubsub topics create demo-data gcloud pubsub subscriptions create bulk-drainer --topic demo-data gcloud pubsub topics create drain-tasks

 demo-data topic is the main topic where data is sent that we want to archive.
 It may have several subscriptions to

 it that react to events or process streaming data.
-In Cloud Pub/Sub, each subscription gets its own durable copy of the
+In Pub/Sub, each subscription gets its own durable copy of the

 bulk-drainer subscription is created to act as the storage buffer dedicated to the archiver task.